TrackableEntities/trackable-entities/ReadMe.txt

 Version 1.03 included templates for Repository and Unit of Work.

-Version 2.0.0 added support for all relationship types:
+Version 2.0 added support for all relationship types:
 1-M, 1-1, M-1, and M-M. Improved MergeChanges was added,
 as well as LoadRelatedEntities DbContext extension method.

+Version 2.1 added support for the EF 6.x Tools for Visual Studio, including both Code First from Database and EF Designer from Database (aka Model First, or Database First).
+All NuGet packages were updated in the samples and templates.

 The repository contains source code, NuGet packages, samples, and Visual Studio Extension projects.